4 Social projects

 When talking about innovation, there's always a need to explore first and see what happens next.
 Still, having a vision is so important when it comes to entrepreneurship.

-Isabelle’s, Raquel’s, Ana Carolina’s and Ana’s pitches re-ensured me.
-They all started their stories with a deep WHY, a strong reason why they started their project.
-At the beginning of their journey, there is always a deep experience of a problem, a turning point when those entrepreneurs decided to jump in because they couldn’t bare such an unjust world.
+Isabelle's, Raquel's, Ana Carolina and Ana's pitches re-assured me.
+They all started their stories with a deep why, a strong reason why they started their project.
+At the beginning of their journey, there is always a deep experience of a problem, a turning point when those entrepreneurs decided to jump in because they couldn't bare such an unjust world.

-« Plastic Sundays started as a beach cleaning initiative led by Ana and her friends.
-Based on the success, the City of Lisbon asked them to expand this program and create a city-level program to get all relevant stakeholders to collaborate.
+Plastic Sundays started as a beach cleaning initiative led by Ana and her friends.
+Based on the success, the city of Lisbon asked them to expand this program and create a city-level program to get all relevant stakeholders to collaborate.
 Starting from her intuition, Ana is now leading the ZeroWasteLab, an independent NGO working to bring together institutions, businesses, scientists, artists, civil movements to work together to erase plastic waste!
-Thanks to collective intelligence, they are developing simple 3D printings tools to transform plastic waste into new products. »
+Thanks to collective intelligence, they are developing simple 3d printing tools to transform plastic waste into new products. »

 Raquel develops eyeWitness to Atrocities.
 She is a lawyer and decided to jump in with some colleagues when she realized that many human-right abuses were left unpunished because of a lack of valid evidence.

-After several years of technological development, she now assesses that “Technology is nothing if you don’t change behaviors.
-In one second, users can write off years of technological development if they “just” forget to use the “Safety mode” of our application.”
+After several years of technological development, she now assesses that "Technology is nothing if you do not change behaviors.
+In One second, users can write off years of technological development if they "just" forget to use the "Safety mode" of our application. "

 But changes not only happen among those who need it.
 Behavior changes and consciousness must involve all of us!

-The revolutionary blockchain technology is what they have chosen to achieve this mission with transparency and security.
-Thanks to technology, we can all become an important part of the solution to Climate Change.
+The Revolutionary Blockchain technology is what they have to achieve this mission with transparency and security.
+Thanks to technology, we can all become an important part of the solution to climate Change.

 And still, the 4 of our women entrepreneurs explained why community-building is a key pillar of their model and how they manage it.